Coverdale–Page: Production and composition

 Recording for Coverdale–Page began at Little Mountain Sound Studios in Vancouver, where all the rhythm tracks were recorded.
 From there, recording was moved to Criteria Studios in Miami, Florida, where the vocals and overdubs were done.
 Coverdale and Page also employed several local session musicians while in Miami.
 Additional recording was done at London's Abbey Road Studios and Highbrow Productions, Coverdale's home studio in Nevada.
 Work was momentarily put on hold after Coverdale's mother fell ill and ultimately passed away.
 The recording process reportedly lasted from late 1991 to early 1992.
 According to Phillips, however, it took Page approximately a year to record his guitar parts.
-The album was recorded using analog equipment as opposed to digital, as Coverdale and Page felt analog suited their style of music better.
+The album was recorded using analogue equipment as opposed to digital, as Coverdale and Page felt analogue suited their style of music better.
 Initially, Coverdale and Page were set to be credited as the sole producers, but they eventually decided to give recording and mixing engineer Mike Fraser a co-production credit for his extensive work on the album.
 Mastering was handled by George Marino at Sterling Sound, while the cover art was designed by Hugh Syme.
 Aside from Coverdale and Page, the album features performances from Carmassi, Phillips, keyboardist Lester Mendez and backing vocalist Johnne Sambataro, among others.